ITV commissions high-octane thriller, Red Eye, to premiere on ITVX

 2011

-She is a contributor to the Guardian , Sight and Sound, Nylon Magazine, South China Morning Post Newspaper, London Review of Books, and of course – the Soho Clarion.
-She has also been an editorial intern at British Vogue and Guardian Books department.
+As a journalist and critic, Jingan is a regular contributor to The Guardian Sight and Sound , Nylon Magazine South China Morning Post and the London Review of Books .
+She has previously worked as an editorial intern at British Vogue and The Guardian ’s Books section.

 Jingan has appeared on BBC World News, BBC Radio 4 Today, ABC Radio, London Live, BBC Radio 4 Front Row and BBC 3 Free Thinking with Matthew Sweet.
 She created the original Soho Bites podcast and the new season is now hosted and produced by Dom Delargy.
 Original and new episodes can be found on all podcast platforms.

-Jingan’s new guest-led podcast The Days of Being Wild Podcast 阿飛正傳, on Hong Kong, launches in Autumn of 2023.
+Jingan’s new guest-led podcast The Days of Being Wild Podcast 阿飛正傳, on Hong Kong, launches soon.

 She is available for presenting and research requests.